mstksg/inCode/copy/entries/kmeans.md

 tags: haskell, machine learning
 create-time: 2024/07/16 22:55:56
 identifier: kmeans
-slug: haskell-nugget-kmeans
+slug: haskell-nuggets-kmeans
 ---

 AI is hot, so let's talk about some "classical machine learning" in Haskell with k-means clustering!
-Over time my blog has slowly shifted from practical projects to "high-concept" articles introducing new principles and techniques, but I think it's lead me to hesitate posting about the simple one-off practical Haskell solutions that have become my day-to-day doing actual work.
-So, I'm going to try to post a bit more about small, practical snippets that demonstrate some useful Haskell techniques and principles drive how I approach coding in Haskell overall.
+Instead of "conceptual" posts, I'm going to try to post a bit more about small, practical snippets that demonstrate some useful Haskell techniques and principles drive how I approach coding in Haskell overall.

 There are a bazillion ways of implementing such a simple algorithm, but this is how *I'd* do it, as someone who develops almost exclusively in Haskell (or functional pure languages) in both personal projects and work.
-It's not the "right" way or the "best" way, but hopefully it can break beyond the simple toy projects you'll see in isolation.
-You'll see how I integrate dependent types, type-driven development, mutable data structures, and scaling things up with parallelism.
+It's not the "right" way or the "best" way, but it's the way that brings me (personally) the most joy.
+Hopefully it can also break beyond the simple toy projects you'll see in isolation.
+You'll see how I integrate dependent types, type-driven development, and mutable data structures.

 The source code [is online here][source], and is structured as a nix flake script.
 If you have nix installed (and flakes enabled), you should be able to